BagelFan820/BagelFan820.github.io/README.md

         // Function to handle delay for dot appearance function startGameDelay() {
+            waitingForDot = true; // Set to true when waiting for dot appearance

             // Random delay between 2 and 8 seconds (2000 to 8000 milliseconds)
             var delay = Math.random() * 6000 + 2000;